 A human resource specialist will screen, interview, recruit, and place workers.
-They guide employees through human resources procedures and ensure that employees understand them.
-They are involved in other human resources work that relates to compensation and benefits, employee relations, and sometimes training.
+Additionally, educate employees on HR procedures and ensure they understand them.
+They are also involved in other work that relates to compensation and benefits, employee relations, and sometimes training.
+Next, watch a video to learn more about this career field.

 How to Become a Human Resource Specialist